-In accordance with Section 504 of the Rehabilitation Act of 1973, as amended, the Property will make reasonable accommodation for individuals with disabilities (applicants or residents).
-Section 504 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
+In accordance with Section 504 of the Rehabilitation Act of 1973, as amended, the Property will provide reasonable accommodation for individuals with disabilities (applicants or residents).
+Section 504 and the Fair Housing Act prohibit discrimination on the basis of disability in any program or activity receiving federal financial assistance.